surveydown-dev/surveydown/README.md

   of adding JS modules to shiny app (pop up message) - could be useful for adding any number of JS-based features, like pop ups for required questions, JS-based progress bar, etc.

-# Documentation TODO

-Vignettes for each of the following:

-- [x] Quick overview / basic usage
-- [x] List of question types and examples
-- [x] Question formatting options
-- [x] Flow control (conditional skipping and conditional display)
-- [x] Setting up the database with supabase

 ## [License Information](https://github.com/jhelvy/surveydown/blob/master/LICENSE.md)